Maelstrom8/Malignance/README.md

 Malignance features a small amount of mods because the game doesn't really have a banging modding community, or should I say available tools.
 It's an old game.

-- If you want to see which mods are being used and some details on them - see [Gameplay Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Gameplay%20Documentation.md)
+- If you want to see which mods are being used and some details on them - see [Gameplay Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/GAMEPLAY.md)
-- If you want to get into the modding aspects of this list - see [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md)
+- If you want to get into the modding aspects of this list - see [Modding & Pawns Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/MODDING%20AND%20PAWNS.md)
-- If you want to get into the optional mods - see LINK HERE
+- If you want to get into the optional mods - see [Optional Mods Documentation](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/OPTIONAL%20MODS.md)
-- If there is anything else you are looking for, refer to the links at the very top?
+- If there is anything else you are looking for, then keep looking?

 ## Requirements